 - Since April 2020, incarcerated people at SCF have had access to video visits.
-The family member must schedule and pay for the visit at a cost of \$10/minute, for a total of either 10 or 25 minutes. - In person visiting was suspended in March 2020 due to COVID-19 and reopened in May 2021.
+The family member must schedule and pay for the visit at a cost of \$2.50 for 10 minutes, or \$6.25 for 25 minutes. - In person visiting was suspended in March 2020 due to COVID-19 and reopened in May 2021.
 Visits are up to three hours.
 A brief hug is allowed at the beginning and end, but no other physical contact.
 Special, longer visits for people traveling long distances can be requested and approved.